 All active registered members are required to record their CPD but how you record it is up to you.

-CPD is personal – it’s about your development and will be unique to you, depending on your role, your career stage and your goals.
-Our approach to CPD is about learning outcomes achieved through the activities conducted, rather than time spent on an activity.
-For this reason the Institution does not support an hour or points based system to record CPD.
+Continuing Professional Development (CPD) is personal – it is about your ambitions and development and will, therefore, be unique to you, depending on your role, career stage and your goals.
+IMechE's approach to CPD is focused on learning outcomes achieved through activities and experience, rather than the amount of time spent on an activity.

-However you record your CPD we recommend that you do so regularly and, where appropriate, apply a structured approach to get the most out of what you are working to achieve.
+Whichever method you choose to record your CPD we recommend that you do so regularly and, where appropriate, apply a structured approach to get the most out of what you are working to achieve.
 The cycle below is one such way of approaching your CPD.

 Ideally personal development should be about regularly looking back at what you have done and thinking critically, as well as then looking forward and planning positively towards ongoing and future goals.
 We call this reflective practice or reflective learning.
 CPD should not just be about recording activities but rather engaging with what you have done and maximising your personal development.

 At its core, reflection can be achieved by asking yourself for an activity or goal: What can I do now that I could not do before?

 The answer to this question, positive or negative, will form a strong basis for reflective learning, and usually provide prompts on where to focus future efforts on learning.
 Recording your reflection is itself considered a CPD activity.